MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/index.md

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] allows anyone to structure and create step-by-step mixed-reality guidance for a task, without the need for specialized 3D or programming skills.
 Start with the PC authoring tool to capture work processes and create guides—files that include step-by-step instructions with images, video, and 3D holograms.
-After creating the guide on a PC, authors can then connect the instruction cards and holograms to the physical work space using HoloLens by picking them up and moving them to the right location.
+After creating the guide on a PC, authors can then connect the instruction cards and holograms to the physical work space using [!include[pn-hololens](../includes/pn-hololens.md)] by picking them up and moving them to the right location.
 Use the default library of 3D holograms or import your own custom 3D models if you prefer.

 ## Improve productivity by enabling your workforce to learn while doing their work